-The first thing you need to remember if you are even thinking of venturing into customer service is to keep calm.
-This is because there is a high probability of dealing with irate customers.
-The reason behind this is that customer service representatives/client relations staffers will indeed be dealing with customers/clients with problems.
+The first thing you need to remember, if you are even thinking of venturing into customer service, is to keep calm, for there is a high probability of dealing with irate customers.
+Customer service representatives/client relations staffers will indeed be dealing with customers/clients with problems.
 So, if a complaining customer/client is shouting and cursing at you, don’t take it personally.
 Instead, keep calm and let the client rant, for you have to make it look like you are in control.
 After all, you are representing your company.

 NOTE: If the irate customer is brandishing a weapon, uttering death threats or threatening to cause physical harm, feel free to call the guards.
 After all, what said customer is doing is a violation of law.

 Listen to the Client

 Another thing you need to remember in the field of customer/client service is to always listen to your customer/client.
 Remember, your client is communicating his/her needs to the company through you.
 So, as a representative of your company, show a ready ear to all the customer’s concerns, since it shows that the company cares for its clients/customers.
 After all, they are what keeps a company strong and alive.
 Also, you can’t address their concerns or redirect them to those who can if you don’t know what these are, right?